kali156/HackBio-Internship-Cancer/Stage 3.md

 ![Figure 1](https://github.com/Liliana223/HackBio-Internship-Cancer/blob/main/Charts%20stage%203/graph4.png)

-Most of the drugs studied are targeted at ***Staphylococcus aureus***, while the fewest are focused on ***Mycobacterium tuberculosis***. </br>
 Incidence of cholera cases reported to WHO.**
 *Note: countries in blank did not report any cholera cases.*

 ## Global Comparison of Cholera Cases by Year

-Figure 2 presents the number of reported cases from 1949 to 2016.
-A significant increase is noted in 1991, corresponding to the epidemic that originated in Peru that year.
-Cholera epidemics typically last from 5 to 10 years, which explains the subsequent decrease in cases (1).
-In October 2010, the epidemic re-emerged in Haiti, the poorest country in Latin America, which had been devastated by an earthquake in January of that same year (2).

 ```{r}
 # Convert years to factor